croessner/nauthilus-website/docs/rest-api.md

 >
 > If you specify '*' (without the single quotes) as the **user** argument, then all users are flushed from the caches.

-## Flush an IP address from Redis cache
+## Flush an IP address from a brute force bucket

 ```
 DELETE http://127.0.0.1:8080/api/v1/bruteforce/flush